Anger, Love And Forgiveness

 Anger, love and forgiveness touch everyone's life at some point.
 It's easy to get angry, and if you're lucky it's easy to love.
 But it is not always easy to forgive.

-You can learn to understand and release your anger and resentment, and that's how you let go and experience total forgiveness.
 You will discover how love and forgiveness can heal you and resolve your anger so that you can be the happy person you've always wanted to be.

 We all need to love and be loved, and it's been that way since we were born.
 But love is never perfect, so we all get hurt one way or another, and then we get afraid of that hurt coming again.
 One of the ways we protect ourselves is with anger, because anger feels like a stronger emotion than fear.
-And then we act on our anger, and find ourselves in need of forgiveness.
+And then we act on our anger, and find ourselves in need of love and forgiveness.

 It's no suprrise that you get angry when you're hurt.
 It's a natural, instinctive reaction to pain.
 So anger is not a bad emotion, you just don't want it to last too long or cause you to hurt the ones you love.
 But unfortunately, that is exactly who we usually end up hurting.